Van Buren County 4-H

 - Southern Four- Community Club-Shirley

-- Van Buren County Poultry Club - Community Club
+- Van Buren County 4-H Equine Club - County wide

 Contact the Van Buren County Extension Office for location and time of meetings.